Anankin12/CloudProject2023/Report.md

 This way, the tests won't be considered as attacks and the connections won't be blocked, while at the same time the files will remain accessible.

-In prodcution all of these and other security measures should be implemented, but since this instance is running locally and it's only used for testing purposes, it's not a problem to disable them.
+In prodcution all of these and other security measures should be implemented, but Since this instance is running locally and is only used for testing purposes, it is not problematic to disable them.

 ### Results